dotansimha/graphql-code-generator/docs/getting-started/codegen-config.md

 title: Codegen Options Config
 ---

-When we have a large amount of options to provide in order to generate some code, the CLI can get pretty inconvenient.
+Having a config file fits well when we have a large amount of options to provide in order to generate some code.
 This can happen mostly in large scale projects where the GraphQL schema is pretty complex and we would like to generate a lot of different formats.
-Luckily we've already thought about it and prepared our code generator.

-To solve that issue you can list all your option in a `yml` or `json` config file, where it's gonna look much cleaner visually and would be easier to maintain.
-The config file is based on the [available CLI options](./cli-commands), so there isn't much of a difference except for few tweaks here in there.

 To generate code from a config file, you can simply create a `codegen.yml` or `codegen.json` file and run `$ gql-gen`.
 The CLI will automatically detect the defined config file and will generate code accordingly.
 In addition, you can also define a path to your config file with the `--config` options, like so: